Zachary-Huffman/fuzzy-octo-barnacle/README.md

 ***How to Run***

-To run the program, download the .jar file from the files on the repository.
-Move this file to your desktop.
+To run the program, download "IntListAnalyzer.jar" and "welcome.txt" from the IntListAnalyzer folder on the home page of repository.
+Move these files to your desktop.
 Open to your desktop in CMD prompt and use following command to execute the .jar file:

 java -jar IntListAnalyzer.jar

+*When using the program, it will ask you to hit enter to transition screens :)

-**If this does not work, an update of JRE might be necessary.
+**If this does not work, please try downloading "IntListAnalyzerV2.jar" instead.
+This jar file was compiled using compliency with earlier versions of the JRE.